Vitamin A is a dominant vitamin of the skin.

 It is because it has fundamental role in control of normal activities of the skin cells.
 Vitamin A controls normal activities of the DNA of the nucleus of the cell as well as the mitochondria (powerhouse of the cell).

 It is normally found in the skin predominantly as retinyl palmitate.
+And if you were to click here, you’d know that its prevalence in most moisturisers, and hence, its importance to the skin.
 This is an ester form of vitamin A (fat-soluble).
 Ester is the most stable form of vitamin A. Retinyl palmitate accounts for about 80% of the vitamin A found in the skin.
 Retinyl palmitate and retinyl acetate are milder, though still active forms.
 They are easier to tolerate by the skin.
 Retinyl acetate is more active than retinyl palmitate and about as active as retinic acid (Retin A).

 Retinol is a very active, alcohol form.
 It is less irritant than retinoic acid.
 The main difficulty with retinol is its formulation.
 It is difficult to make a cream with retinol and keep it active.
 Generally Retinol has a limited shelf life.